MrMothi/MrMothi/README.md

 ## More about me and my skillset

-I am a second year computer science student at Toronto Metropolitan University, and have a goal of becoming a software developer.
-I have programmed for several years starting in high school, and have worked with several coding languages, frameworks, and more.
-Some of my personal projects can be seen on here, and I continue to learn and create more.
+* I am a second year computer science student at Toronto Metropolitan University
+* Goal of becoming a software developer
+* Started programming in high school
+* Gaming is my favourite passtime 🕹️
+* I like building computers
+*🔍 I continue to learn and Create more 💡

 ### Most proficient coding languages